tzmhuang/VQA/README.md

 Building on the concept of image region attention [7], Lu *et al.* [9] proposed a co-attention model that adopted a question attention mechanism alongside image attention.
 The paper also proposed a hierarchical architecture for question representation with three levels, namely word level, phrase level, and question level.
 The model was trained and tested using both the VQA dataset [5] and COCO-QA dataset [10].

-Recent developments of VQA systems have become more generalized, with research trying to solve multiple visual and language (V+L) problems, including VQA, VCR [13], and NLVR [14], using recent results from NLP and CV such as transformers [15] [16].
+Recent developments of VQA systems have become more generalized, with research trying to solve multiple visual and language (V+L) problems, including VQA, VCR [13], and NLVR [14] at the same time, using recent results from NLP and CV such as transformers [15] [16].

 ## 3. Applications